HairyPotah02/ligaya/README.md

 Read more about config vars at [Docs](https://nexaub.itz-fork.xyz/docs/get-started/configs/)

 # About ❓
-[Ligaya Userbot](https://github.com/HairyPotah02/Ligaya) is one of my hobby projects.
+[Mutya Userbot](https://github.com/HairyPotah02/Mutya) is one of my hobby projects.
 I made this userbot to introduce a userbot **without bot mode** because I wanted to try something different.
 So this'll be a minimal userbot with some ~~basic~~ functions.
 Btw if you found a bug please report it at [ Owner ](https://t.me/EngrJuanMala) 🐞.
 Thanks for reading ✨!

 # Credits ❤️,
 - Developers Userbot